-In the 1980's, Boyd (1983, 1980) provided several different versions of the nomiracles argument in order to defend scientific realism.
-The main line of reasoning was that realism about scientific theories is the only plausible scientific explanation for the instrumental reliability of scientific methodology.
+In the 1980s, Boyd (1983; 1980) provided several different versions of the no-miracles argument in order to defend scientific realism.
+The main line of reasoning being that realism about scientific theories is the only plausible scientific explanation for the instrumental reliability of scientific methodology.
 Boyd's refinement of the NMA focuses on the success of theory-driven scientific methodology.
 The best explanation for this methodological success is, according to Boyd, scientific realism.
 Fine (1991) rejects the strategy of defending scientific realism by using IBE, claiming it to be question-begging and viciously circular: